This website is best viewed in a browser that supports web standards.

 General Safety Procedures

 The following guidelines apply to weather-related emergency conditions on campus.
-Please review these procedures frequently and indentify appropriate protected areas within reasonable proximity to your working, living, and classroom areas so that you may move quickly to safety should circumstances appear threatening or a warning be issued.
+Please review these procedures frequently and identify appropriate protected areas within reasonable proximity to your working, living, and classroom areas so that you may move quickly to safety should circumstances appear threatening or a warning be issued.

-Faculty members should review these guidelines with their classes at the beginning of each trimester.
+Faculty members should review these guidelines with their classes at the beginning of each semester.
 Remember, these procedures are not to be confused with the normal procedures used to evacuate a building because of smoke, fire or other possible emergency situations.

 Severe Storm or Tornado Watch